 Deepavali, also called Diwali (Hindi for “row of lights”), is a four to five day Hindu festival that is celebrated in India and in other lands where Hindus live, including Guyana.

 Another common name for Deepavali is “the Festival of Lights.”
 Deepavali occurs on the 15th of the Hindu month of Kartika, which puts it in the range of later October to early November on the Gregorian Calendar.
 Its date is set based on its being the shortest day of the year, which plays into the theme of light overcoming darkness.

 The mythological background of Deepavali concerns the story of Krishna defeating his rival Narakasura in deadly battle and then arriving in the city of Madura by the light of the new moon.
 The central figure that is worshipped by Hindus on Deepavali, however, is Lakshmi, the goddess of light and prosperity.
 Devotees pray to her on this day, seeking both spiritual and physical blessings.
 The full story behind Deepavali is found in the Hindu holy book called “the Ramayana,” which is frequently read aloud at Deepavali celebrations.

 Deepavali came to be observed in Guyana because large numbers of Indian laborers arrived during colonial times to fill the void left after slavery was outlawed in the British Empire.
-Hindus today make up a third of Guyana’s nearly eight million people, and Deepavali is an official public holiday and a major tourist attraction year after year.
+Hindus today make up a third of Guyana’s nearly eight hundred thousand people, and Deepavali is an official public holiday and a major tourist attraction year after year.